mwbowers/mwbowers.github.io/reference/datagate/datagate-client/database-label.md

 ### ILabel GetLabel([SourceProfile sp](/reference/datagate/datagate-providers/source-profile.html), [string lblName](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

 Retrieves a specific label from a given server.

+#### Remarks
+This method uses the  method to retrieve all labels from the server specified in the source profile.It then uses LINQ to filter the labels based on the provided name, using a case-insensitive comparison.If a label with the provided name is found, it is returned; otherwise, the method returns null.

 ```cs
 ILabel GetLabel(SourceProfile sp, string lblName)